 Monitor your API health and availability

-See how developers use the MCP server to debug webhooks, set up infrastructure, and monitor APIs — all from their AI assistant.
+See how developers use the MCP server to run end-to-end webhook tests, verify email flows, diagnose failures, and set up infrastructure — all from their AI assistant.

 Starting a new integration?
 Ask your AI to create a debug endpoint and an uptime monitor in one conversation.
 Get back a webhook URL and health monitoring without touching the dashboard.